cyborg-amp/grayseal.2/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out via [GitHub](https://github.com/yourusername).
+For any questions or suggestions, feel free to reach out via [GitHub](https://github.com/cyborg-amp).
+If you like Grayseal, consider buying me coffee via [Kofi](https://ko-fi.com/)